This post contains affiliate links. We may earn a small commission at no extra cost to you.

 Kure's version is tied to the living JMSDF: each certified recipe comes from a currently-deployed or recently-active vessel, certified by that ship's captain.
 Yokosuka's version is a historical recreation of the Imperial Japanese Navy's standardised 1908 recipe.
 Both are served with milk, which was part of the original naval nutrition standard.
 Neither is inherently "more authentic" — they document different eras of the same tradition.

-- Yamato Museum complete guide — already published
+- Yamato Museum complete guide — the 1:10 scale model and the 2026 reopening

-- JMSDF Kure Museum (Tetsu no Kujira) complete guide — already published
+- JMSDF Kure Museum (Tetsu no Kujira) complete guide — walk through a real submarine

-- Hiroshima to Kure full day-trip itinerary — transport options, timing, and how to combine both museums and curry lunch
+- Hiroshima to Kure day trip — transport options, timing, and how to combine both museums and curry lunch

 - In This Corner of the World locations — anime pilgrimage map across Kure